 More than any other major artist of his generation, Gauguin drew inspiration from working across multiple mediums.
 In addition to painting, he was at various moments intensely engaged with ceramics, woodcarving, lithography, woodcut, monotype, and transfer drawing.
 In woodcuts such as Te Atua (The Gods) (1893–94), he combined the bold gouging of his carved wood sculptures with glowing, evocative color.
 He used oil transfer drawing—a hybrid of drawing and printmaking that he invented—to make large, highly finished compositions such as Tahitian Woman with Evil Spirit (c.
 1900).
 With these forays into printmaking, Gauguin capitalized on the subtle abstractions of printing to impart a mysterious, dreamlike quality to his images.

-Introduction by Starr Figura, Curator, Department of Drawings and Prints, 2016
+Starr Figura, Curator, Department of Drawings and Prints, 2016